Here's your estimated monthly price:

 How much does life insurance cost?

-It's probably less expensive that you think!
+It's probably less expensive than you think!
 One of the biggest advantages of term insurance is its affordability.
-The cost for coverage is different for everyone but you may be able to get term life insurance for as little as $7 a month.
+The cost for coverage is different for everyone and some may be able to get term life insurance for as little as $8.18 a month.
 How much your life insurance costs will depend on how much coverage you want, how long you need it for, and things like your age and health history.

 Our competitive rates offer some of the most affordable life insurance policies available: